5jt/dyalog-cookbook/manuscript/Appendix-04_Development-environment.md

 When called as part of the SALT boot process a right argument `'init'` will be passed.
 When called via `]usetup` then whatever is specified as argument to the user command will become the right argument of the `Setup` function.

-The Dyalog manuals mention this feature only when discussing the user command `]usetup` but not anywhere near how you can configure your environment; that's why we mention it here.
+The Dyalog manuals mention this feature only when discussing the user command `]usetup` but not how you can use it to configure your environment dynamically; that's why we mention it here.

 If you want to debug any `Setup` function then the best way to do this is to make `⎕TRAP` a local variable of `Setup` and then add these lines at the top of the function: